hgschmie/ofa/README.md

 On supported systems (MacOS has been tested, Linux should work as well), `ofa` can store passwords in the user specific keychain.

-As Okta is a single signon system, each combination of Okta organization URL and login is unique even if used in multiple profiles.
+IdPs are single signon systems and identified by the Base/Organization URL, so each combination of this URL and a login is unique, even if used in multiple profiles.

 `ofa password set` sets a password in the keychain, `ofa password remove` removes it.
 The `set` command will override an existing password.